bondy-io/bondy/doc/guides/architecture/db_rationale.md

 - The prefix hold does not cover folds with no re-presentation path (the compaction catch-up, one-shot re-derivations); these are instrumented (`bondy_oplog_prefix_holes_total`) rather than enforced.
-- A burned sequence range converts a future silent gap into a rebootstrap on peers — noise traded for correctness, measured at zero in validation.
+- A burned sequence range is backfilled by the origin with no-op events;
+  only a backfill that itself fails after retries leaves a gap, which then converts into a rebootstrap on peers — noise traded for correctness.
+  Burns measured at zero in validation.
 - Model-checking of the hold is exhaustive at pairwise scope; the three-replica space is beyond practical bounds.
 The protocol is pairwise, and the cluster tests run three nodes.